green-code-initiative/ecoCode-challenge/.github/ISSUE_TEMPLATE/-hackaton-2024--spotter-rule-description-template.md

 ---
-name: "[Hackaton 2024] Spotter rule description template"
+name: "[Hackathon 2024] Spotter rule description template"
 about: 'Spotters: use this template to describe your new rule.'
-title: "[Hackaton 2024][Your team here][The platform here] Your rule title here"
+title: "[Hackathon 2024][Your team here][The platform here] Your rule title here"
-labels: Hackaton 2024, spotter
+labels: Hackathon 2024, spotter
 assignees: jhertout

 ---